-Your Agile Change
+The Agile Change

 Agile unique to you

 Teams and organizations have their own unique reasons for wanting to become Agile.
-Reasons such as higher efficiency, better team performance, faster delivery and many others are often stated.
-What ever your reason, Agile will bring you better collaboration, communication and transparency.
+Reasons such as higher efficiency, better team performance, faster delivery, and many others are often stated.
+Whatever your reason, Agile will bring you better collaboration, communication, and transparency.
 However, let it be said: There is no blueprint to becoming Agile.
 As your team or organization is unique, so too will be your Agile implementation.

 Agile within a team

 At a team level Agile manifests itself by allowing a group of people to grow together through collaboration – by committing as a whole to a common and shared goal.
 Agile creates new responsibilities, clarifies expectations and provides a working environment which is based on trust and transparency.
-The framework Scrum is often used to support the Agile way of working, as well as Kanban and XP, among others.
+The Scrum framework is often used to support the Agile way of working, as well as Kanban and XP, among others.